thelinuxlich/knockout.model/README.md

 * Override the __urls attribute to set your RESTful routes
 * Override the __defaults attribute to set default values on model instance
 * Override the __transientParameters attribute to set values that will not save(convert to json or to js)
-* You can pass {__cache: true} to index() and show() alongside other request parameters to search local cache before triggering an AJAX request
+* You can pass {__cache: true} to index(),show() or doGet() alongside other request parameters to search local cache before triggering an AJAX request

 ## Model Methods
 * obj.get(attr) - Gets the attribute value(whether observable or not)
 * obj.set(object_with_values) - Sets attribute(s) value(s)(whether observable or not)
 * obj.refresh(callback) - Loads model data from show url and sets itself with it
 * obj.clear() - Clears all attributes(whether observable or not) and sets default values after
-* obj.toJSON() - Converts whole model to JSON format
+* obj.toJSON(obj) - Converts whole model to JSON format, optional parameter containing an object with attributes to be serialized(Example: {id: true,name:false})
-* obj.toJS() - Converts whole model to JS object representation
+* obj.toJS(obj) - Converts whole model to JS object representation, optional parameter containing an object with attributes to be serialized(Example: {id: true,name:false})
 * obj.isNew() - True if model.id is empty, false if isn't
 * obj.validate() - Implement your own function returning true or false
 * obj.save(params,callback) - Creates or updates a model instance, calling validate() before